top of page

 Disclaimer:

 The content on the MSR website, including articles and embedded videos, serves educational and informational purposes only.
 It is not a substitute for professional medical advice; only certified MSR practitioners should practice these techniques.
-By accessing this content, you assume full responsibility for using the information, acknowledging that the authors and contributors are not liable for any damages or claims that may arise.
+By accessing this content, you assume full responsibility for your use of the information, acknowledging that the authors and contributors are not liable for any damages or claims that may arise.

 This website does not establish a physician-patient relationship.
 If you have a medical concern, consult an appropriately licensed healthcare provider.
 Users under the age of 18 are not permitted to use the site.
 The MSR website may also feature links to third-party sites; however, we bear no responsibility for the content or practices of these external websites.

 By using the MSR website, you agree to indemnify and hold the authors and contributors harmless from any claims, including legal fees, arising from your use of the site or violating these terms.
 This disclaimer constitutes part of the understanding between you and the website's authors regarding the use of the MSR website.
-For more information, read the full disclaimer and policies on this website.
+For more information, read the full disclaimer and policies in this website.

 bottom of page